rodrigonikolof/phase-2-project-kanto-kollection/README.md

 Commit 8 - PATCH request works and rename function persists on database.

 Commit 9 - Added first layer of styling to components Collection, Navbar, RenderCollection, Home, RenderCards.

+Commit 10 - Further styling to all components;